 What does it cost?

 If you are enrolling via the Community Resource Program, there is no cost.
 Otherwise, dual enrollment students pay non-degree student tuition rates.
 Non-degree seeking students will be assessed tuition based on their school or college of enrollment and residency status.
-Undergraduate non-degree seeking students are assessed Upper Division tuition rates.
+Undergraduate non-degree seeking students are assessed Lower Division tuition rates.
 Although school district policies may differ, many pay part of this cost, with the student’s family paying the remainder.
 Books and parking are generally not covered, so be sure that you understand what the final costs are.